Stellar vs Ripple: they are some of the most popular cryptocurrencies in 2021. How are their prices developing and which one is a better investment?

 XLM Price Development – The Past, Present, and Future

 Throughout the early years of its existence, the price development of Stellar’s XLM has largely mirrored that of Ripple’s XRP.
 That means, the rising or falling XRP prices also uplifted or decreased XLM’s value to some degree.
-However, this pattern came to a halt after Ripple Labs wound up in seemingly serious legal trouble with the SEC in late December 2020.
-As several exchanges responded by delisting XRP as a security measure, its price soon began to crash hard amidst a market panic.
+However, this pattern came to a halt after Ripple Labs wound up in legal trouble with the SEC in late December 2020.
+As several exchanges responded by delisting XRP as a security measure, its price temporarily crashed amidst a market panic.
 However, this time the same did not concern Stellar.

-Despite its usual correlation with XRP movements, Stellar’s XLM suffered more mitigated losses and even began to overtake a portion of Ripple’s bleeding markets around the turn of the year.
-XLM’s price even briefly surpassed XRP for the first time on January 6th, marking an unprecedented shift on the cryptocurrency market.
+Despite its usual correlation with XRP movements, Stellar’s XLM suffered more mitigated losses and even began to overtake a portion of Ripple’s bleeding markets around the beginning of 2021.
+XLM’s price even briefly surpassed XRP for the first time on January 6th, marking an unprecedented shift in the cryptocurrency market.
 After this, the XRP/XLM duo kept dueling on equal levels and consecutively overtaking each other for several weeks.
 Throughout 2021 so far, Stellar has shifted between lows around $0.125 dollars to its current yearly high above $0.60 dollars.

 Stellar vs Ripple: How will the prices develop?

-This means that, while Ripple has gained more percentually in the past weeks, Ripple is also percentually much further from its previous high than Stellar.
+This means that, while Ripple has gained more percentually in Q1 2021, Ripple is also percentually much further from its previous high than Stellar.
 Should Stellar surpass the milestone set more than three years ago, it could serve as a catalyst to ignite a more explosive rally to one dollar and beyond.
 According to some estimates, even $5 dollars could be a possible target over the span of a few years.

-As of this moment, the unit price of XLM is still counted in cents and could one day permanently rise above a dollar.
+At the time of writing, the unit price of XLM is still counted in cents and could one day permanently rise above a dollar.
 Therefore, it might not be the worst idea to consider acquiring at least a few of these tokens in 2021.
 This should, of course, happen after carefully assessing the risks along with the untapped potential.
 While the future is shrouded in mystery, it is safe to say that the Stellar price may indeed be on its way toward a stellar price.

 The following piece does not include any investment advice.
 It is worth noting that investing in any digital asset includes risks, which should be carefully assessed before making important decisions.